PhilJay/MPAndroidChart/README.md

 ![alt tag](https://raw.github.com/PhilJay/MPChart/master/design/feature_graphic.png)

-**MPAndroidChart** is a simple and powerful charting library for Android, supporting line-, bar-, scatter-, candlestick-, pie- and radarcharts (spider web), as well as scaling, dragging, selecting and animations. **Supporting Android 2.2 (API level 8)** and upwards.
+**MPAndroidChart** is a powerful & easy to use chart library for Android, supporting line-, bar-, scatter-, candlestick-, pie- and radarcharts (spider web), as well as scaling, dragging (panning), selecting and animations.
+Works on **Android 2.2 (API level 8)** and upwards.

 Donations
 -----